Symbolic Testing

 | E ++ E | s-len E | s-nth E // String concat, length, and n-th

-Here is the example of a symbolic test using assumptions and assertions:
+Here is an example of a symbolic test using assumptions and assertions:

 // Create two symbolic numbers